Xfinity remote not working? Here’s how to fix it

 If it blinks green, the batteries are good.
 If it blinks red, they’re running low, and you’ll need to replace them.

-You can simply remove the batteries and reinsert them for the remote to last a little longer.
+You can remove the batteries and reinsert them for the remote to last a little longer.
 But it’s always a good idea to start with fresh batteries when troubleshooting a malfunctioning Xfinity remote.

 Check the remote’s pairing